O. K. Pressley: Marine Corps

 On October 1, 1930, The Tiger published the following account:

 "Phila.
 PA. - September 30 - Lt.
 O.K.
 Pressley, former Clemson College gridder, is one of the All-Marine team located here, which is scheduled to play a number of college teams this year.
 The team is composed of selected players from the entire Marine Corps, and is considered one of the best service elevens in the country.
 This is Pressley's first year in the Marines."

 Teacher

-After his military retirement, he taught school in North Carolina and at Chester Junior High School.
+After his military retirement, he taught school in South Carolina and at Chester Junior High School.